Netanyahu Orders ‘Immediate and Powerful’ Attacks on Gaza | Headline USA

 (Dave DeCamp, Antiwar.com) Israeli Prime Minister Benjamin Netanyahu has ordered the Israeli military to “immediately carry out forceful strikes in the Gaza Strip,” his office said in a statement, signaling the Gaza ceasefire deal is about to collapse.

-After Netanyahu’s announcement, a series of airstrikes were reported in Gaza City.
+After Netanyahu’s announcement, a series of airstrikes were reported in Gaza City and Khan Younis.
 According to Al Jazeera, witnesses said a “massive” strike hit near the Al-Shifa Hospital.
+At least 30 people have been killed, and pictures and videos show that many children are among the dead and wounded.

 Israel has also impeded efforts to recover more bodies by refusing to allow Turkish and Qatari teams to enter the Strip and help locate and retrieve remains, according to two Arab officials speaking to The Times of Israel.
 The initiative would have also involved representatives from Israel, the US, and Egypt aiding in the effort.

-While there has been a de-escalation in Gaza, Israeli forces have continued launching attacks since the ceasefire deal was signed on October 10, killing at least 94 Palestinians in that time, according to numbers from Gaza’s Health Ministry.
+While there has been a de-escalation in Gaza, Israeli forces have continued launching attacks since the ceasefire deal was signed on October 10, killing more than 100 Palestinians in that time.
 Israel has also not allowed the agreed-upon number of aid trucks to enter Gaza.

 Comments from President Trump have also made clear that Israeli officials are eager to restart the full-scale genocidal campaign, and would do so if he gave the word.
 Despite Netanyahu’s announcement, a US official told Al Jazeera that the ceasefire is “still holding” and that the US intends to “continue to work to implement President Trump’s peace plan.”